Go online with Wi-Fi - without using your data allowance

 - Make sure you’ve got Wi-Fi switched on in your settings

-- When you go into a station with Wi-Fi coverage, you’ll connect automatically
+- When you go into a London Underground station with Wi-Fi coverage (or Victoria Coach Station), you’ll connect automatically

-If you can’t get a connection, check you have a bundle with data included – and that you’ve chosen Vodafone Wi-Fi.
+- Check if you have a plan with data included – and that you’ve chosen Vodafone Wi-Fi

 The alternative way to connect is by logging in, using your My Vodafone username and password, and then following these easy steps: